 Miami Cancer Institute’s Center for Genomic Medicine is at the forefront of cancer treatment, prevention and research.

-The Division of Clinical Genetics, as well as the Protocol Support Laboratory and Biospecimen Repository Facility, devote their efforts into reducing morbidity and mortality from cancer through precision medicine, primary and secondary prevention, and translational and clinical research support.
+Clinical Genetics, as well as the Protocol Support Laboratory and Biospecimen Repository Facility, devote their efforts into reducing morbidity and mortality from cancer through precision medicine, primary and secondary prevention, and translational and clinical research support.
 Our team of laboratory specialists, genetic counselors and medical geneticists work closely with our physicians to identify novel, more effective mechanisms for cancer treatment and prevention.

 Although we are all at risk of developing cancer, some people have greater-than-average risk for certain cancers because of an inherited genetic condition.
 Identifying the individuals within families who have an increased genetic risk for cancer will help reduce the likelihood of developing cancer, or help us detect cancer at an early stage when it is more curable.

-If you have been diagnosed with cancer or have a family history of cancer, a genetic cancer risk evaluation with the Division of Clinical Genetics may be right for you.
+If you have been diagnosed with cancer or have a family history of cancer, a genetic cancer risk evaluation with Clinical Genetics may be right for you.
 Our team of Board-certified genetic counselors and medical geneticists provide individualized genetic risk assessment, genetic testing and counseling services.
 Our goal is to help you understand how your medical history, family history and genetic test results may play a role in your risk to develop cancer, and empower you, your family and your providers to make more informed decisions regarding cancer prevention.

 The Center for Genomic Medicine’s Biospecimen Repository Facility and Protocol Support Laboratory provide researchers with a wealth of cancer tissues and related materials to conduct laboratory research and clinical trials.
 Through an in-depth analysis of cancer tissue specimens and blood samples, laboratory and clinical researchers are able to further understand those biological factors that contribute to cancer, which may enable prevention, early detection and more effective therapies.
 Their work is paving the way for predictive diagnostics and personalized treatment.